 Pain management is essential to prevent or lessen your arthritic dog’s discomfort and improve their overall quality of life.
 Not following your veterinarian’s dosing instructions gives pain the opportunity to worsen over time.

-Important caution: Because dogs handle (metabolize) medications differently than people do, don’t give your dog any of your own pain medications without first speaking with your vet.
+Important caution: Because dogs handle (metabolize) medications differently than people do, don’t give your dog any of human medications without first speaking with your vet.
 Some aren’t effective in dogs, and others are downright dangerous for them.
 And this is true whether your medications are prescription or over-the-counter.

 Because osteoarthritis pain often progresses gradually over time, it may be difficult to notice that the pain has come back.
 You can use the OA symptom checklist to assess their symptoms regularly so you and your veterinary team have a tool to help ensure your dog is as comfortable as possible.